viljami/react-mobx-facebook-instant-game/README.md

 We could use simple trained regression algorithim or small neural network to calculate the resulting amount of camels.
 This could make the app harder to copy and tracking copies easier.

+## Known bugs

+Posting to Facebook causes an exception to be thrown (in Promise and it is unhandled).